 JPEG may be a clear winner with smaller file sizes and decent image quality than PNG and WebP.
 That’s why it may be perfect for professional portfolios.
 But if you can accept a little to no noticeable loss of quality, opt for WebP to reduce page size even more.

-You can save images in JPEG, PNG, or GIF or convert them from one format to another in most image editing programs.
+In most image editing programs, you can save images in JPEG, PNG, or GIF or convert them from one format to another.
 Or use screenshot apps, such as Skitch (Mac), Monosnap (Mac, Windows), and Lightshot (Mac, Windows).

 2. Adjust images to website dimensions